nnaumenko/metaf/docs/sphinx/api_reference.rst

 .. cpp:class:: LightningGroup

 This group is added to maintain compatibility.
-It is not used in this version.
+It is not yet used in this version.

 The planned use is to store lightning information included in METAR remarks.